solodev/cloud-documentation/src/marketplace/catalogs/Catalog Overview/Categories/Category Overview/index.md

 :--- | ---
 Name | Enter the category name.
 Title | Enter the category title which will be displayed in the front-end.
-Description | Enter the descrption.
+Description | Enter the description.
 Parent Category | Select the parent category.
 Meta Description | Enter the meta description.
 Layout | Select the layout.
 You can select the layout from: **Category**, **Default**, **Featured**, **List**.